 García López de Cárdenas

-The first European to set eyes on the Grand Canyon was García de Cárdenas in 1540.
-Dispatched from New Mexico by Francisco Coronado to see the arid-land river he’d learned of from local Natives, de Cárdenas and his party reached the Grand Canyon in September, 1540, but finding no way to go from rim to river, returned to New Mexico having never having touched the Colorado.
+The first European expedition to reach the Grand Canyon was that let by GarcÍa de Cárdenas.
+Dispatched from New Mexico By Francisco Coronado to see the arid-land river they’d learned of from the Hopi people, de Cárdenas, the two members of his party, and their Hopi guides reached the South Rim of the Grand Canyon in September, 1540.
+The Spaniards attempted the descent from rim to river, but finding no passable route, returned to New Mexico having never having touched the Colorado.

 Francisco Tómas Hermenegildo Garcés and the Domínguez-Escalante Expedition

 Spaniards did not return to the Grand Canyon until more than 200 years later, when Francisco Garcés reached the western Grand Canyon in 1776 while traveling from Arizona to California.
 Garcés entered the canyon on what is now the Hualapai Trail in Havasu Canyon, and was the first European encountered by Havasupai people.

 The same year, a separate expedition led by Spanish priests Francisco Atanasio Domínguez and Francisco Silvestre Vélez de Escalante reached the Grand Canyon after turning back to Sante Fe when poor weather prevented them from completing their journey via southwest Colorado and Utah to missions in California.

 Rather than retrace their path, the expedition cut south into Arizona, where it was faced with crossing the Colorado River.
 The party attempted a crossing at what is now Lees Ferry, but finding the task too dangerous, traveled back into lower Utah to make their crossing at a point now drowned in the modern Padre Bay area of Lake Powell.